top of page

 Walking is preferred over driving, pay attention to your immediate surroundings

-Refrain from elevators, be prepared for sprinkler system activation Stay in place untiil shaking stops
+Refrain from elevators, be prepared for sprinkler system activation.
+Stay in place until shaking stops

-Refrain from elevators, be prepared for sprinkler system activation Stay in place untiil shaking stops
+Refrain from elevators, be prepared for sprinkler system activation.
+Stay in place until shaking stops

 Remain in your seat and bend over to protect your head and neck